-WHEREFORE, Plaintiff herein prays as follows:
+WHEREFORE, Plaintiffs herein pray as follows:

 - a.
-For a declaration that the Civil Authority Orders constitute a prohibition of access to Plaintiffs' Insured Property. - b.
-For a declaration that the prohibition of access by the Civil Authority Orders constitutes they type of prohibited access as defined in the Policy. - c.
-For a declaration that the Civil Authority Orders trigger coverage under the Policy. - d.
-For a declaration that the Policy provides coverage to Plaintiff for any current, future and continued Civil Authority closures of its businesses in Maryland due to physical loss or damage directly or indirectly from COVID-19 under the Civil Authority coverage parameters. - e.
-For a declaration that the Policy provides business income coverage in the event that COVID-19 has directly or indirectly caused a loss or damage at the Plaintiffs' Insured Property or the immediate area of the Plaintiff's Insured Property. - f.
+For a declaration that the Civil Authority Orders constitute a prohibition of access to Plaintiffs' Insured Properties. - b.
+For a declaration that the prohibition of access by Orders of the Civil Authorities constitutes the type of prohibited access as defined in the Policy. - c.
+For a declaration that the Civil Authority Orders trigger coverage under the terms of the Policy. - d.
+For a declaration that the Policy provides coverage to Plaintiffs for any current, future and continued Civil Authority closures of their businesses in California due to physical loss or damage directly or indirectly from the COVID-19 under the Policy's Civil Authority coverage parameters. - e.
+For a declaration that the Policy provides business income coverage in the event that COVID-19 has directly or indirectly caused a loss or damage at the Plaintiffs' Insured Properties or the immediate area of the Plaintiffs' Insured Properties. - f.
 For such other relief as the Court may deem proper.